ntsakosurprise/kotii/packages/kotii-cli/README.md

   </a>
 </p>

-Kotii-cli is a command-line interface for generating and managing applications built with the Kotii Framework. kotii-cli provides a fast, configurable way to scaffold projects, manage templates, control packaging tools, and more.
+Kotii-cli is a command-line interface for generating and managing applications built with Kotii meta Framework. kotii-cli provides a fast, configurable way to scaffold projects, manage templates, control packaging tools, and more.

 ## Installation